 We can trick Excel using a quick way to link to many non adjacent cells.
 So instead of manually creating a summary section and clicking on each cell individually we can make use of the Filter and Paste Link tools.

-In the example below we need to create a graph and want all the totals (rows in grey) to be next to each other so we can (easily) create the chart.
+In the example below we need to create a chart and want all the totals (rows in grey) to be next to each other so we can (easily) create the chart.

 Instead of manually